Click on pic for more information...

 The Alta Vista (Coronation Park) area of Ottawa is not the only place that is being invaded by crows.
 Thankfully we are not getting the many thousands that Ottawa has (click here), but the few that do descend on our local neighbourhoods are a nuisance neverthless, giving us early morning wake-up calls, and attacking our garbage.

-(CR/BJ/FH, May 27/28, 2011) Refuse and recycling pick-up was one day later last week due to the long weekend and over one dozen households in our quarter put their materials out one day too early on the Friday.
-(Obviously they do not visit the Canaan Connexion to get our front page pick-up reminders.)
+Canaan Connexion to get our front page pick-up reminders.)
 Also, many of our neighbours who do not use proper closed containers for their garbage are being hit by marauding squadrons of crows.
-These were just some of the attacks recorded by our camera.
+These are just some of the attacks recorded by our camera.

 Garbage Day - Crow attacks up from last week!